 To avoid common mistakes in reporting earnings to the SSA, ensure you double-check all information on your W-2 forms or self-employment tax returns before submission.
 Regularly review your Social Security earnings record for accuracy, and promptly report any errors or discrepancies to the SSA with the appropriate documentation.

-If you have additional federal benefit questions, reach out to our team of CERTIFIED FINANCIAL PLANNER™ (CFP®) and Chartered Federal Employee Benefits Consultants (ChFEBC℠).
+If you have additional federal benefit questions, reach out to our team of Chartered Federal Employee Benefits Consultants (ChFEBC℠), CERTIFIED FINANCIAL PLANNER™ (CFP®), and Accredited Investment Fiduciary (AIF®).
 At PlanWell, we focus on retirement planning for federal employees.
 Learn more about our process designed for the career federal employee.

 Preparing for a federal retirement?
 Check out our scheduled federal retirement workshops.
-Sign up for our no-cost federal retirement webinars here!
+Sign up for our no-cost federal retirement webinars.
 Make sure to plan ahead and reserve your seat for our FERS webinar, held every three weeks.
 Want to have PlanWell host a federal retirement seminar for your agency?
 Reach out and we’ll collaborate with HR to arrange an on-site FERS seminar.